KyleDriver42/kfixes/readme.md

 **Remote Execution**

-To run KTool on a remote machine, you must have `PsExec.exe` in the same directory as the script.
-The remote machine must be online and accessible on the network.
+To run KTool on a remote machine, the remote machine must be online and accessible on the network.
+Ticket notes are generated automatically for remote sessions, and will open once the session closes.

 PowerShell